miskatul-anwar/M-VIM/README.md

 #### Plugins Setup 🤖

-###### If you have already installed the vim-plug plugin, then you can simply run the following command to install M-VIM
+###### If you have already installed the vim-plug plugin manager, then you can simply run the following command to install M-VIM

 ```bash
 git clone https://github.com/miskatul-anwar/M-VIM.git